samuelgozlan/amplitude-dev-center/docs/data/sources/candu.md

 !!!info "This integration is managed by Candu"

-    Contact the [Candu Support team](https://docs.candu.ai/en) for support with this integration.
+  Contact the [Candu support team](https://docs.candu.ai/en/) with any questions about this integration.

 ## Considerations